Highlights from the programme

 • 09:30 Arrival, coffee, talk to exhibitors

-• 10:00 Welcome from the Chair of Trustees of the D'Urberville Cantre
+• 10:00 Welcome from the Chair of Trustees of the D'Urberville Centre and opening address from Fiona Thomas, Dorset Council

-• 10:15 Meet the funders followed by a talk on covering "core" costs
+• 10:20 Effective funding applications followed by a talk on covering "core" costs

 • 11:05 The Voluntary and Community Sector Assembly Speaker Paula Bennetts, Programme Director, Dorset VCSA